Armenia-Azerbaijan clashes kill at least 16, undermine regional stability | Politics

 Azerbaijan, which also declared martial law, said its forces responded to Armenian shelling and that five members of one family had been killed by Armenian shelling.
 It also said its forces had seized control of up to seven villages.
 Nagorno-Karabakh initially denied this but later acknowledged losing "some positions" and said it had suffered a number of civilian casualties, without giving details.

-Five members of one family had been killed by Armenian shelling, Azerbaijan's prosecutor's office said.
 The clashes prompted a flurry of diplomacy to reduce the new tensions in a decades-old conflict between majority Christian Armenia and mainly Muslim Azerbaijan, with Russia calling for an immediate ceasefire and another regional power, Turkey, saying it would support Azerbaijan.
+The U.S. State Department condemned the violence in a statement, calling for an immediate halt to hostilities and any rhetoric or other actions that could worsen matters.

 ALSO READ